allanwzhang/docubot/README.md

    - Ensure that you have created a `documentation.md` file in the top level of your repository.

 3. **Github Actions Permissions**:
-   - Ensure your project gives Github actions the permission to read and write
+   - Ensure your project gives Github actions the permission to read, write, and push to main.

 ### GitHub Actions Workflow